cbj11/cbj11/README.md

 ## 🚀 About Me
 - 🌱 I’m currently learning: Collaborate React.js with Microsoft Azure
 - 💼 I work at: **ISGS**
-- 👨‍💻 I have experience with: RPA Development, Solution Architecture, E-commerce platforms (e.g., CBJ)
+- 👨‍💻 I have experience with: Software Engineer, Web Development, RPA Development, Solution Architecture, and AI/Machine Learning
 - 🎯 Goal: Continuously strive for excellence in both development and architecture.

 ## 🛠 Skills and Tools